 Using current practice, all the stripped aromas and alcohols exit the fermenter to the environment.
 This can be a problem and it has led to legislation in California to limit this source of pollution as it contributes to photochemical smog.
 AromaLoc™ 5000 recycles organic chemicals (aroma) back to the headspace to increase aroma in the wine which also limits aromatic chemical pollution.
 If you currently collect fermentation CO2 the product will be cleaner than you currently obtain due to the lower levels of organic contamination, using AromaLoc™.
 Read Wine Spectator article.

 Trials to this point have been done at several boutique wineries in British Columbia’s Okanagan wine region and an ultra-premium USA winery.
-Small volume systems have been tested by home wine and brewer enthusiasts as well as U-Brew facilities.
+Small volume systems have been tested by home wine and beer enthusiasts as well as U-Brew facilities.
 We learned a lot pioneering this product’s development; based on blind tastings with industry qualified professionals and hobbyists, and on GC/MS analyses, we have fine-tuned the AromaLocTM system to be scalable from 20L to virtually any size.

 We realize this sounds “almost too good to be true” but this is not the case.
 During seven years of research and development we have conducted dozens of fermentation trials.
 In all AromaLoc™ trials the juice is inoculated with yeast and well mixed before filling the control and AromaLoc™ trial fermenters.
 The results are blind tasted by industry professionals using both the control and AromaLoc™-treated products.
 Examples of recent tasting results on wine are shown below.